kcsl/se-course/README.md

 Old copy can be found on Benjamin Holland's GitHub - `https://github.com/benjholla/GIAN2016`

-This copy is maintained by the members of the Knowledge Centric Software Lab (KCSL), led by Suresh Kothari.
+This is an updated copy, maintained by the members of the Knowledge Centric Software Lab (KCSL), led by Suresh Kothari.